liammckay19/LegiScan-Search/README.md

 ---

 ### Disclaimer
 *This tool uses AI to summarize text.
 While AI is highly capable, summaries should be used as a starting point for understanding.
-Users are encouraged to click the "View on LegiScan" button to read the full, official text of any bill before taking legislative action.*
+Users are encouraged to click the bill name which links to read the full, official text of any bill before taking legislative action.*